 8 Keys to Mastering Online Customer Service

-A Comprehensive FAQ Page
+1. A Comprehensive FAQ Page

 Another benefit of a thorough FAQ page is the time freed up for employees who would typically handle customer service calls or emails.
-Of course there will be times when a customer has a legitimate question or a unique challenge that requires answering-but in our experience the vast majority of callers ask the same five or six questions which can be quickly answered on a support page.
+Of course, there will be times when a customer has a legitimate question or a unique challenge that requires answering, but in our experience the vast majority of callers ask the same five or six questions, which can be quickly answered on a support page.

-Install Live Chat Software
+2. Install Live Chat Software

 Live chat software has limitless potential for your business.
 Why?

-Insight into customer frustrations.
+It provides insight into customer frustrations.
 If you find that customers are often asking the same question you may be able to identify a company or site wide issue requiring immediate attention.

-Utilize Social Media Software
+3. Utilize Social Media Software

-In terms of online customer service, social media software allows you to monitor multiple networks, boosting responsiveness with customers and potential new ones.
+In terms of online customer service, social media software allows you to monitor multiple networks, boosting responsiveness with customers and prospects.
 Social media software also gives you the opportunity to respond to customer frustration and offer a solution.
 More often than not, when users post to social media with complaints or frustrations – a friendly message or comment can turn negative online public relations into masterful online customer service.

-Website User Experience
+4. Website User Experience

 Make your site easy to navigate.
 Perhaps one the most underrated facets of customer service is web user experience.
-If a user lands on a website and doesn’t immediately know how to seamlessly move throughout the site-they will quickly leave.
+If a user lands on a website and doesn’t immediately know how to seamlessly move throughout the site, they will quickly leave.
 Make your website easy to navigate.
 Browsing a website should be an enjoyable process, not a miserable one.

-Configure Google Analytics Site Search
+5. Configure Google Analytics Site Search

-Be Human.
+6. Be Human.
 Be Helpful

-Online Customer Testimonials
+7. Online Customer Testimonials

 Marc Zuckerberg said it best “People influence people.
 Nothing influences people more than a recommendation from a trusted friend”.
 Although your customer testimonials may not feature a trusted friend, its still a very effective way to build brand trust.